-In the earlier years, Hugh Bott was a stalwart performer, and had a good following among audiences, particularly in his comedy roles.
+In those earlier years, Hugh Bott was a stalwart performer, and had a good following among audiences, particularly in his comedy roles.
 Eileen Rose, for several years the Hon.
-Secretary, had some outstanding portrayals, notably as Madame Arcati in 'Blithe Spirit' and Harold Gorst scored heavily in 'Present Laughter', the sixth production and the first one to be directed by Louis Stanford.
+Secretary, had some outstanding portrayals, notably as Madame Arcati in BLITHE SPIRIT and Harold Gorst scored heavily in PRESENT LAUGHTER, the sixth production and the first one to be directed by Louis Stanford.
 Jim Rees and Ryan Beecham gave some outstanding performances in these earlier plays, and Judith (Small) Razek had also joined the Company.

 SALAD DAYS set a trend of ending each season with a musical play and this continued through THE BOY FRIEND, SWEENEY TODD and FREE AS AIR and led to our Continental Tour of a new production of SALAD DAYS in Loughborough’s twin towns of Schwabisch Hall and Epinal.
 This was probably the high spot of our entire history.
 The fantastic reception we received, featuring 17 curtain calls in Schwabisch Hall, was something our members will remember for the rest of their lives.

-The next milestone was our 50th production of GRAB ME A GONDOLA which featured a “tour de force” from Jo Miller in the leading role of “Virginia” a thinly disguised parody of Diana Dors, and a chorus of ladies in mink bikinis.
+The next milestone was our 50th production of GRAB ME A GONDOLA which featured a “tour de force” from Jo Miller in the leading role of Virginia a thinly disguised parody of Diana Dors, and a chorus of ladies in mink bikinis (including Mary Baird making her FPs debut).
 We were then honoured with an invitation to present the production at the first Corby Arts Festival, where we had to compete with the City of Birmingham Symphony Orchestra and John Heddle Nash!
-Nevertheless it was another high spot for us.
+Nevertheless, it was another high spot for us.

-In between these musicals a number of outstanding productions were given including PYGMALION (with a fine performance from Margaret Stanford as “Eliza”), THE CHILTERN HUNDREDS (featuring James Bailey in superb form in the A. E. Matthews role) and a very atmospheric setting of KILL TWO BIRDS by Sidney Bradshaw.
+In between these musicals several outstanding productions were given including PYGMALION (with a fine performance from Margaret Stanford as Eliza), THE CHILTERN HUNDREDS (featuring James Bailey in superb form in the A. E. Matthews role) and a very atmospheric setting of KILL TWO BIRDS by Sidney Bradshaw.

 By our Continental Tour, another member who was to play a major part in our destiny had joined.
-John Considine gave a brilliant performance as Dan in NIGHT MUST FALL and has given many more since.
-His influence in the constant striving to increase our artistic ability has been, and still is, of the utmost importance and his gentle and cheerful manner has endeared him to all our members.
+John Considine gave a brilliant performance as Dan in NIGHT MUST FALL and went on to give many more.
+His influence in the constant striving to increase the group's artistic ability was of the utmost importance and his gentle and cheerful manner endeared him to all our members.

 Sheila Woolich had taken over the position of Hon.
 Treasurer, a position she handled with great skill for several years and Harold Woolich had become an important member of our backstage crew.
 In 1965, Margaret Stanford took over as Hon.
 Booking Manager, from Winston Lay who had capably filled this position for several years.
 Margaret performed this arduous task until bowing out, with relief, after the milestone of our 200th production in 2004.